DocsBlog

 Step 1 - Setup Panda CSS

 Before you can use the Cerberus, you need to have Panda CSS installed and setup in your project.
+This is the preferred style engine for Cerberus.

 Head over to the Panda CSS installation guide to get started.